 This is really not the time to be buying silage and hay as it’s at its highest price, and certainly be careful with ‘balage’, which may be hay that got wet and was wrapped to try and save it.
-It’s often hard to get all the air out of balage, and moulds grow which can be harmful for both stock and humans handling it.
+It’s often hard to get all the air out of balage, and moulds grow rapidly which can be harmful to both stock and humans handling it.

 Successful pasture management means constantly looking at what’s growing and learning to recognise all the different grasses and especially weeds.
 It’s no good just being happy when your ‘pastures’ have turned green again, as they could be covered with poor quality grasses like browntop and paspalum and with no clover present.

-Perennial ryegrass, which is the main pasture species stores most feed in the growing point above ground, so if this has been damaged by drought or over grazing, then there’s little chance of decent late autumn/winter recovery from the plant.
+Perennial ryegrass, which is the main pasture species stores most feed in the growing point above ground, so if this has been damaged by drought or over-grazing, then there’s little chance of decent late autumn/winter recovery from the plant.

 By May, all the subtropical ‘summer grasses’ (paspalum, summer grass and crowfoot) which stayed green in the late autumn dry spells will all be gone once temperatures drop, leaving large areas of bare ground where weeds will germinate.